The Restoration and Addition to an Anglo Caribbean House

 Palm Beach, FL

 This house was originally built in the 1930s by Marion Sims Wyeth.
 The project consisted of a gut renovation, a partial reconstruction and the addition of a second story over part of the house and the garage.

-The second story addition sits above a wing running East-West flanking a walled front courtyard at the entrance.
-The front door entered a veranda which led to the actual house door.
-This was expanded to a two story "piazza" in the manner of a Charleston single house.
-Great care was taken in preserving the sea grape tree which shades these “piazzas”.
-Also upper balconies were added to allow for outside circulation to the bedrooms on that floor.
-The center mass running North-South which defines the front court was widened and has French doors on both sides forming a semi-transparent room which serves as the dining room not unlike that of a Roman house.
-The kitchen wing is on the far side of this room screened off by a bank of jalousies which conceal a bar and appliances find storage in the kitchen on the other side.
+The second story addition sits above a wing of the house that runs east-west, flanking a walled front courtyard at the entrance.
+The actual front door of the house is nested inside a veranda, which was expanded to a two-story "piazza" in the manner of a Charleston single house, with great care taken to preserve the sea grape tree that shades these piazzas.
+Upper balconies were also added to allow for outside circulation to the bedrooms.
+The center mass that runs north-south defines the front court.
+It was widened and accented with French doors on both sides to form a semi-transparent room that serves as the dining room.
+The kitchen wing is screened off by a bank of jalousies concealing the bar.
 The goal was to produce a completely new house that respects the original architect’s intent while updating and upgrading the house to contemporary expectations.